How to Store Microgreens to Maximize Shelf Life

 Why These Methods For Storing Microgreens Work

-Both methods allow for air movement between the stems and leaves but stop significant air movement from reaching the microgreens.
+Both methods allow air movement between the stems and leaves but stop significant air movement from reaching the microgreens.

 I found that the slots cut in the plastic bag allow enough moisture to leave the bag without forming excess condensation.